-- The Fire Control Officer, CESM, or CEO receives the call. - The caller is questioned to determine the location and type of incident. - The information received is dispatched to the CBFCO - The nearest Brigade for the incident is determined. - The relevant brigade is mobilised to the incident.
+- The CBFCO, DCBFCO or CESM receives the call. - The caller is questioned to determine the location and type of incident. - The information received is dispatched to the CBFCO if not already notified. - The nearest Brigade for the incident is determined. - The relevant brigade is mobilised to the incident.
 All brigades are registered with the Shire's SMS system.
 The CBFCO or CESM will send turn out message to the relevant brigade/s with details of incident, initially through the Brigade WhatsApp, then by SMS through the Shire's SMS system. - CBFCO is to contact DFES COMCEN on 1800 198 140 advising of brigade activation for all incidents.
 COMCEN will create an incident number for noting on the Fire Incident Report form.
 (See Appendix 1 Incident Report Forms)